erwanjouan/aws-dev-nodejs-git/README.md

 ### Notes

-No build phase is required for NodeJS in OpsWorks (deployment package or what so ever).
+NodeJS in OpsWorks requires no build phase (deployment package or what so ever).
+Chef :
-Chef checkouts code from Github and installs all required dependencies during deployment.
+- checkouts code from Github master branch
+- installs all required dependencies during deployment.